zachdavid1/ShoppingListApp/README.md

 ### Executing Program
 Simply host the application.
 To do so locally:
-1. Navigate to /ShoppingListApp
-2. Run the following
+1. Run the following

 ```
 python manage.py runserver
 ```

-3. Visit local IP address in browser
+2. Visit local IP address in browser
 ```
 http://127.0.0.1:{port number goes here}/
 ```
 8000: http://127.0.0.1:8000/

+3. For immediate testing, sign in using the provided demo account (See Demo Account Section Above).
+Alternatively, you may create your own account or authenticate using Google.

 ### Updating after changes